aces/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 GET /candidates/$CandID/$VisitLabel/instruments
 ```

-Will return a JSON object of the form.
+Will return a JSON object of the form:

 ```js
 {